 OTHER INFORMATION / GWYBODAETH ARALL

 UNIFORM

 School uniform at Eirias is supported by the students themselves.

-- · Black knee length skirt / Black trousers
+- Black knee length skirt / Black trousers

 - · Sixth form black V-neck jumper

 - · White shirt / Blouse

 - · Sixth form or sport / Music tie

 - Black shoes

 - Dark topcoat

 EDUCATION MAINTENANCE ALLOWANCE (EMA)

 The Education Maintenance Allowance provides support for 16 - 18 year olds in Wales who are continuing their education.

 This is a means tested allowance, paid fortnightly, according to student attendance.

 It aims to encourage young people to gain qualifications and help to increase their employment opportunities.

 The pastoral team will provide students with all the information they need and will support students throughout the application process.

 KEY POINTS

 - EMA is paid fortnightly

 - EMA is means tested and does not affect any benefits paid to families

 - Forms will be available from school in the summer term

 - Further information is available from: www.studentfinancewales.co.uk/ema

 eirias.co.uk

 ADMISSIONS

 INTRODUCTION

-The number of intended admissions into the Sixth Form will be 140 students in Year 12.
+The number of intended admissions into the Sixth Form will be 160 students in Year 12.

 ENTRY INTO YEAR 12

 Priority will be given to pupils already attending Ysgol Eirias.
-However, applications from students from other schools / colleges are very welcome, subject to meeting entry requirements.
+However, applications from students from other schools / colleges are welcome, subject to meeting entry requirements.

 Applications must be received by the school by the end of the February half term preceding the year of admission.

 Students wishing to access courses at Ysgol Eirias Sixth Form must meet the following entry requirements:

 AS courses: a minimum of 5 A- C grades at GCSE.

-Technical Diplomas & Certificates: a minimum of 4 A- C grades at GCSE.
+Technical Diplomas & Certificates : a minimum of 4 A- C grades at GCSE.

-A2 Courses: at least an E grade on the corresponding AS course.
+A2 Courses : at least an E grade on the corresponding AS course.

 In all cases a good attendance record during KS4 education is required.
 Additional criteria for entry onto individual courses are published on the following pages and are considered to form part of this policy.

-Please note: Many employers and university courses require a grade C in GCSE Maths and GCSE English.
-We would expect any student who does not have one of these qualifications to enter themselves for a resit exam in Year 12 and to attend any resit sessions provided.
+Please note: To pass the Advanced Welsh Baccalaureate, a grade C in GCSE Maths or Numeracy is required plus a grade C in GCSE English or Welsh.
+We would expect any student who does not have one of these qualifications to enter themselves for a resit exam in Year 12 and to attend the resit lessons provided.

 YEAR 11 -> YEAR 12 THE TRANSITION

-NOVEMBER
+JANUARY

 Mock Exams

 JANUARY

 Sixth Form Opportunities Evening

 Brochure distributed

 Individual interviews with Sixth Form

 team where appropriate

 FEBRUARY

 Follow-up to interviews

 Meetings with existing Year 12 groups

 FEBRUARY

 Application forms deadline

 MARCH / APRIL

 Year 11 Parents Evening

 MAY

 Students leave school and begin GCSE exams

 JUNE

 Induction Day

 AUGUST

 GCSE Results: Support counselling Opportunity to enrol on courses

 SEPTEMBER

 Sixth Form enrolment (for any student not enrolled on results day)